Olaf (Frozen): Frozen

-After they are expelled by Marshmallow, Olaf accompanies Anna and Kristoff to the trolls who raised Kristoff, seeking help from Grand Pabbie in regards to ice that is in Anna's heart.
-There, the trolls try to marry Anna and Kristoff ("Fixer Upper") and Olaf sings a sentence in the sequence.
+After they are expelled by Elsa's snowman Marshmallow, Olaf accompanies Anna and Kristoff to the trolls who raised Kristoff to seek help to remove the ice in Anna's heart that was accidentally put there by her sister.
+The trolls try to marry Anna and Kristoff while singing "Fixer Upper" and Olaf also joins in the sequence.

-The group thinks a "True Love's Kiss" can save Anna, and so head back to Arendelle.
-Olaf gets separated from the group on the way, and only appears again in the library after Hans' betrayal, having managed to sneak past the guards.
-Olaf comforts Anna, telling her the real meaning of love.
-Then they head out to the fjord to find Kristoff, but Olaf is blown away.
+The group thinks a "True Love's Kiss" can save Anna, and so they head back to Arendelle.
+Olaf gets separated from the group on the way but reunites with Anna after Hans betrays her and locks her in a room.
+After warming her up, Olaf comforts Anna, telling her the real meaning of love.
+After realizing that Kristoff loves Anna, he sees him returning to them, so they head out to the fjord to find Kristoff, but Olaf is blown away.
+When he finally finds his friends, he is shocked and saddened to see that Anna has been completely frozen but relieved when she thaws.
+He is the first to realize that Anna's sacrifice to save Elsa was the act of true love she needed to break the spell.

-In the end, when Elsa finally dissipates the eternal winter and reestablishes herself as queen, she creates him a snow cloud to stand directly above him so he could fulfill his dream of living in summer without melting.
+After Elsa dissipates the eternal winter and reestablishes herself as queen, she creates a snow cloud for Olaf so that he can fulfill his dream of experiencing summer without melting.
 He then smells a flower and sneezes his carrot nose directly into Sven's mouth, but Sven returns it to him.
-He is last seen skating with Anna and Elsa as Elsa creates an improvised skating rink on the castle courtyard.
+Later, he joins Anna and Elsa on an improvised skating rink in the castle courtyard.